ABHINAV0821P/Diet-Planner-App-3/README.md

 Create a env file at root directory
 Then add this
- # Gemini API Key
+ # Gemini API Key // generate it from google ai studio
-GEMINI_API_KEY="AIzaSyCPaHO4E6dzgtcZk9W1Kh9TwMrUuAxzVy8"
-USE_GEMINI=true
+GEMINI_API_KEY="Paste your api key here" USE_GEMINI=true
 Then check in the askai folder that what model of gemini is running or what models are available